GlobetrotterTravel/GlobetrotterTravel.github.io/Docs/Iris/Fields.md

 For example, to set up a field called "Authoriser", carry out the following steps:

-Create a new entity type under the "Person" class and call it "Authoriser".
+Create a new Person entity class
+Create a new Employee entity definition
-Add a facet package to Authoriser entity type that records at least two values e.g. "Name" and "Email address".
+Add a facet package to Employee definition that records at least two values e.g. "Name" and "Email address".
 We will use these to populate the items.
+Create a new dimension on Employee called "Authoriser", and provide Yes/No items.
+Create a new `set` under the Employee definition and call it "Authoriser".
+Set the criteria on the Authoriser set to "Authoriser = Yes".
+Test the set to ensure it brings back the correct records.
 Add a new field component in the appropriate Class, and call it "Authoriser".

 In the field's configuration: